In 1897, The Sun newspaper was asked a doozy of a question. Eight-year-old Virginia O’Hanlon wanted to know: “is there a Santa Claus?”

 Keeping the good

 If our kids know this Santa guy is just a story, then we can keep what’s good, and ditch whatever we don’t like.
 We can reimagine the story, skip the crass commercialization, and keep the generosity.
 We can pick the Saint over the Santa, and connect the Saint to his Savior.
-We can pick the 5th of December, or do our Dutch heritage proud and exchange gifts after Boxing Day.
+We can pick the 5th of December, or do our Dutch heritage proud and exchange gifts after Boxing Day when everything can be had for 50% off.
 Zwarte Piet can make an appearance, or not… but if he does show up, he’s going to be less scary, and a lot more fun because the kids will be in on the joke.
 We can put out the glass of milk, and make sure that whatever cookies we place on the plate are dad’s favorites.
 Children can still get their pictures taken with Santa, or skip it if the line is too long – no stress, no worries, because, hey, he’s just a guy playing dress-up after all.

 And if the line is too long, maybe dad will have to get out the ol’ beard and pillow for some photos at home.
 Because it sure is fun to pretend.
 Pretending is awesome.